anno73/IoT-Universal-Socket-Strip/software/relay/README.md

 ### Platformio tweaks

+#### Switch the package

 I have encountered some issues with the Digistump avr package.
 There is missing EEPROM.h library.
 To resolve this I copied the original library from the arduino avr package to .platformio/packages/framework-avr-digistump/libraries package.
 There is also a lot of unnecessary noise during compilation because of moved header file locations, redefinition of #define BIN and other stuff.
 In the end I overwrote core and variant to tiny and tinyx5 as it is used by the generic ATTiny85 definitions.
 Keeping the rest as it is, allowed me to program regularly via USB.

+#### Include (missing) libs as submodules

+As I did not find [SendOnlySoftwareSerial](https://github.com/nickgammon/SendOnlySoftwareSerial) and a current version of [Streaming](https://github.com/janelia-arduino/Streaming) in PlatformIO's library repository, I added these as [git submodules](https://git-scm.com/docs/gitsubmodules) in the library folder.
+See [github blog](https://github.blog/) for more information on [how to work with submodules](https://github.blog/2016-02-01-working-with-submodules/).
+Especially on initial cloning you might need to use `git clone --recursive <project url>`.

 ### Windows Driver Installation